developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 - If the value ***Scan*** is chosen, Enterprise Keyboard shows the Scan tab by default when textual data is being entered.

-### Suggest Contact NamesUsed to configure whether the Enterprise Keyboard on a Zebra Android device showing contact name suggestions while typing based on past actions is turned on (enabled) or turned off (disabled).
+### Suggest Contact Names
+Used to configure whether the Enterprise Keyboard on a Zebra Android device showing contact name suggestions while typing based on past actions is turned on (enabled) or turned off (disabled).

 - When a value of ***Off*** is chosen, contact name suggestions is turned off (disabled) and is not available for entering data using the Enterprise Keyboard.

 - When a value of ***On*** is chosen, contact name suggestions is turned on (enabled) and is available for entering data using the Enterprise Keyboard.

-### Suggest Misspelling CorrectionsUsed to configure whether the Enterprise Keyboard on a Zebra Android device showing suggestions for corrections of misspelled words while typing is turned on (enabled) or turned off (disabled).
+### Suggest Misspelling Corrections
+Used to configure whether the Enterprise Keyboard on a Zebra Android device showing suggestions for corrections of misspelled words while typing is turned on (enabled) or turned off (disabled).

 - When a value of ***Off*** is chosen, correction suggestions is turned off (disabled) and is not available for use in entering data using the Enterprise Keyboard.

 - When a value of ***On*** is chosen, correction suggestions is turned on (enabled) and is available for entering data using the Enterprise Keyboard.

-### Pop-up on KeypressUsed to configure whether the Enterprise Keyboard on a Zebra Android device has key pop-up on each keypress turned on (enabled) or turned off (disabled) wherein a visible indication that the key was pressed occurs.
+### Pop-up on Keypress
+Used to configure whether the Enterprise Keyboard on a Zebra Android device has key pop-up on each keypress turned on (enabled) or turned off (disabled) wherein a visible indication that the key was pressed occurs.

 - When a value of ***Off*** is chosen, this feature is turned off (disabled), preventing Enterprise Keyboard from showing key pop-ups.